takumade/Optimizo/README.md

 Optimize Laravel project and push it to Github

 positional arguments:
-  project_type          type of project e.g laravel
+  project_type          type of project e.g larave, rn, flutter

 optional arguments:
   -h, --help            show this help message and exit -t, --html            Optimize HTML
   -c, --css             Optimize CSS
   -j, --js              Optimize JS
-  -s, --shared-hosting  Modifies laravel so its shared hosting ready.
-Works only with
+  -s, --shared          Modifies laravel so its shared hosting ready.
-                        Laravel
+                        Works only with Laravel
+  -d, --dev             Modifies laravel so its dev ready.
+Works only if
+                        was modified to `shared hosting ready` by optimizo
+                        previously
   -g, --github          Push project to github.
-  -u, --unoptimize      Unoptimize project back to the way it was.
+  -w DIRECTORY, --directory DIRECTORY
+                        Working directory.
+Directory with your project

 Happy Optimizing!
 ```